 In October 1946, the airframe was sold to Sid Marshall of Marshall Airways, Mascot, NSW and put into storage.

-The dismantled aircraft was was sold to the West Albury Rotary Club in 1979.
+The dismantled aircraft was was sold to the Rotary Club of Albury West in 1979.